 All Abstracts will be included in the Book of Abstracts.
 Abstracts must be a minimum of 250 words and a maximum of 300 words, in Times New Roman 12 point (title in 14pt).

-Conference proceeding will be published with Springer.
+Conference proceeding will be published with Springer Nature.
 Authors of accepted and presented papers can choose to have their papers included in the Proceeding as a book chapter.